GoSearchTeam/goSearch/README.md

 #### Test 1 - A Primitive Test
 ![unknown-3](/assets/unknown-3.png)
 _Note: These tests were performed on a MacBook Pro, while in a Zoom call and running lots of other apps.
 This test is primitive and should be no indication of full performance capabilities.
-The requests and GoSearch were on the same device (localhost network)._
+The requests and GoSearch were on the same device (localhost network).
+This test is also pre-GoodLists._

 A Zoom call was opened at ~2.5 million documents stored, which you can see a visible change in dispersion of latencies.